MicrosoftDocs/sql-docs/docs/reporting-services/branding-the-web-portal.md

 A brand package consists of three items that you package as a zip file.
 The following sections describe the items in the brand package and provide examples of the contents.

+You can create your own files from scratch or you can download samples from the GitHub site [Sample Branding Packages](https://github.com/microsoft/sql-server-samples/tree/master/samples/features/reporting-services/branding) to a local folder.

-Start by naming the files in your brand package as follows:
+If you start from scratch, start by creating each file and naming the files in your brand package as follows:

 - `metadata.xml`
 - `colors.json`
 - `logo.png` (optional file)

 The zip file can be named anything you like.

+If you choose to use a sample branding package, download the zip file and extract the files so that you can edit them to according to your needs.

 ### Define brand metadata (`metadata.xml`)